Denis1701/hit_and_eat_food_app/README.md

-My react food app application made as part of Udemy React - Maximilian course
+My react food application made as part of Udemy React - Maximilian course

 This app implements the next Hooks: useState, useEffect, useContext, useRef and Portals.